ItsyBitsy M0 Synth | Sigma-6 Voice Module

 Analog (CV) Control Mode

-In CV mode, oscillator frequency is set by the CV1 (pitch) input voltage, which covers a 5-octave range.
-The pitch corresponding to zero volts is set by a configuration parameter 'Pitch CV base note', which can be modified by a MIDI message (CC85) or using the control panel.
+In CV mode, oscillator frequency is set by the CV1 (PITCH) input voltage, which covers a 5-octave range.
+The pitch corresponding to zero volts is set by a configuration parameter 'Pitch CV Base Note', which can be modified by a MIDI message (CC85) or using the control panel.
 The default setting, note #36 (C2), is hard-coded in the firmware... see function "DefaultConfigData" in source file "ItsyBitsy_M0_synth.ino".

 There is an option to "quantize" the CV1 (pitch) input signal so that the oscillator (fundamental) frequency is set to the nearest semitone on the chromatic scale.
 This may be useful if the external control voltage source is not already tuned to a musical scale, or if it is not well calibrated.
 Various analog sequencers and random note generators (using sample-and-hold techniques) may fall into this category.
 Of course, you may prefer not to have the oscillator pitch quantized, in which case turn off the 'quantize' option!
 This parameter can be set via the Control Panel and/or you can edit the default setting in the firmware.